Jeezy: Early life and career beginnings (1977–2004)

-Jay Wayne Jenkins was born on September 28, 1977, in Columbia, South Carolina.
+Jay Wayne Jenkins was born on September 28, 1977, in Columbia, North Carolina.
 When he was a toddler, Jenkins relocated to Atlanta, Georgia, where he lived with different family members, as a result of his parents separating.
 In an interview with XXL magazine, he described his childhood as "empty".
 At a point in time he lived in Hawkinsville, Georgia, at 600 N Lumpkin.
-He had lived in Macon, Georgia at an older age, where he befriended many Crip gang members and even affiliated himself with the Crips and started his affiliation with Kinky B who helped his career along with many others.
+He lived in Macon, Georgia at an older age, where he befriended many Crip gang members and even affiliated himself with the Crips, and started his affiliation with Kinky B, who helped his musical career.

-In 1994, Jeezy spent nine months in YCA (Youth Challenge Academy), a boot camp in Fort Stewart, Georgia, for narcotics possession.
-Four years later, in 1998, Jeezy launched the label imprint CTE World, then known as Corporate Thugz Entertainment.
+In 1995, Jeezy spent six months in YCP (Youth Challenge Program), a boot camp in Fort Stewart, Georgia, for narcotics possession.
+In 1998, Jeezy launched the label imprint CTE World, then known as Corporate Thugz Entertainment.

 In 2001, under the name Lil J, Young Jeezy released his first independent album, Thuggin' Under the Influence (T.U.I.),.
 The album included features from artists Freddy J., Kinky B, Fidank, and Lil Jon, who also produced some of the songs.
 In 2003, Jeezy independently released Come Shop wit Me, a two-CD set featuring new tracks along with some songs previously released on T.U.I.
-In 2004, Jeezy signed with Bad Boy Records and joined the group Boyz n da Hood, whose self-titled album was released in June 2005 and peaked at #5 on the Billboard 200 album chart.
+In 2004, Jeezy signed with Bad Boy Records and joined the group Boyz n da Hood, whose self-titled album was released in June 2005 and peaked at No. 5 on the Billboard 200 album chart.